-Closed head injuries are the most common type of brain injuries, often causing both focal and diffuse damage at the same time.
+Closed head injuries are the most common type of brain injury, often causing both focal and diffuse damage at the same time.
 Diffuse brain trauma can occur when the nerve fibers throughout the brain stem and into the brain are stretched or distorted.
+A concussion or a blast injury may cause brain injury.

-Some terms used to describe closed head injuries include:
+Terms used to describe closed head injury include:

 - Contusions are injuries that bruise a portion of the brain. - Concussion literally means "to be shaken violently."
 It is usually caused by a blow to the head by an external force.
-Concussions may cause a temporary loss of consciousness, but, there does not have to be any loss of consciousness to sustain a concussion.
-A concussion may also result in an alteration of mental state (i.e., being confused or dazed).
+Concussions may cause a temporary loss of consciousness.
+There does not have to be any loss of consciousness to sustain a concussion.
+A concussion may also result in an alteration of mental state (i.e. being confused or dazed).
 A concussion may cause a mild or moderate brain injury. - Coup-contrecoup describes contusions that are both at the site of the impact and on the complete opposite side of the brain.
-This occurs when the force impacting the head is great enough not only to cause a contusion at the site of impact, but also to move the brain and cause it to slam into the opposite side of the skull, causing the additional contusion. - Acceleration-deceleration injury is an injury caused when the head is driven forward and backward with such force that the brain bounces back and forth against the skull, resulting in both focal and diffuse injuries.
+This occurs when the force impacting the head is not only great enough to cause a contusion at the site of impact, but also is able to move the brain and cause it to slam into the opposite side of the skull, which causes the additional contusion.

+Acceleration-deceleration injury is an injury caused when the head is driven forward and backward with such force that the brain bounces back and forth against the skull, resulting in both focal and diffuse injuries, such as a whiplash injury.

 Many nerve cells will eventually return to normal functioning.
-Other nerve cells may be permanently damaged; they may function abnormally, or become totally nonfunctional.
+Other nerve cells, however, may be permanently damaged, either functioning abnormally, or becoming totally nonfunctional.

-There is also evidence suggesting that the effects of repeated concussions are cumulative.
+There is also evidence that suggests the effects of repeated concussions are cumulative.
 With repeated minor traumas, the severity of the damage increases, because of an increase in the number of these damaged nerve cells.